flame-engine/flame/doc/tutorials/platformer/step_5.md

 ```

 This establishes a base velocity of 0 and stores `moveSpeed` so we can adjust as necessary to suit
-how the gameplay should be.
+how the game-play should be.
 Next, add the `update` method with the following:

 ```dart